 2. What are DUI sentencing provisions?

-• First-time offenders are subject to a mandatory court appearance.
-Sentencing includes up to $5,000 in fines, up to a two-year suspension of driver’s license, up to one year in jail and mandatory rehab paid for by the offender.
+Sentencing includes up to $5,000 in fines, up to a year suspension of driver’s license, up to one year in jail, and mandatory installation of an ignition interlock device.

 • For a second DUI, punishment is the same with up to a three-year suspension of driver’s license.